-- 12.8.9 notify you without undue delay if we receive: (i) a request from a data subject to access your personal data; or (ii) a complaint or request relating to the data protection laws; - 12.8.10 assist you should you need to carry out a privacy impact assessment; - 12.8.11 notify you in the event we become aware without undue delay of any breach of the data protection laws; and - 12.8.12 permit without charge, on an annual basis, and / or where you become aware of a data breach or alleged breach of the data protection laws by us, reasonable access to the relevant records, files, tapes, computer systems, for the purposes of reviewing compliance with the data protection laws. - 12.9 When acting for you in a personal capacity how we process your personal data is described in our privacy notice.
+- 12.9 When acting for you in a personal capacity how we process your personal data is described in our privacy notice.
 This is available on our internet page.
-We will tell you if, in our opinion, your instructions may breach the applicable data protection laws. - 12.10 Each of you and us shall indemnify and keep indemnified the other in full from and against all claims, proceedings, actions, damages, costs, fines, expenses and any other liabilities which may arise out of, or in consequence of, the indemnifying party's breach of the data protection laws or the performance or non-performance by its sub-processor(s) and personnel of its obligations in connection with this Contract in relation to the data protection laws, including loss of or damage to property, financial loss arising from any breach of the data protection laws.
-Any amount payable by us under this clause shall form part of, and not be in addition to, the aggregate limit of liability.
+We will tell you if, in our opinion, your instructions may breach the applicable data protection laws. - 12.10 Each of you and us shall indemnify and keep indemnified the other in full from and against all claims, proceedings, actions, damages, costs, fines, expenses and any other liabilities which may arise out of, or in consequence of, the indemnifying party's breach of the data protection laws or the performance or non-performance by its subprocessor(s) and personnel of its obligations in connection with this Contract in relation to the data protection laws, including loss of or damage to property, financial loss arising from any breach of the data protection laws or any other loss which is caused directly or indirectly by any act or omission arising from any breach of the data protection laws.
+Any amount payable by us under this clause shall form part of, and not be in addition to, the appregate limit of liability.